Azure/acs-engine/docs/acsengine.md

 # Downloading and Building ACS Engine

+As mentioned in the README, the simpliest way to run ACS Engine is via a Docker container (insrtuctions in the README).

-Here are the instructions for downloading and building the ACS Engine for Windows, OS X, and Linux.
+That said, ACS Engine can also be built and run natively on Windows OS X, and Linux.
+Instructions below:

 ## Windows

-Here is how to download and building ACS Engine:
+Requirements:
+- Powershell

+Build Steps:

 1. Download and install [git for windows](https://git-scm.com/download/win)
 2. Download and install [Go for Windows](https://golang.org/dl/), accept all defaults.